DeeMcCart/CI_PP5_Jeweller/README.md

 * This project is quite comprehensive and contains a LOT of user stories!!!
 In practice, as part of each end-of-sprint ceremony, I created Issues for the user stories to be done in that sprint.
 That helped as it just meant the KanBan board didnt become overwhelming.

 ## Features
+The site includes 21 features, these are cross-referenced to the user stories as per the screen captures below:

+Requirements Traceability Matrix - First-time Users

+Requirements Traceability Matrix - Returning Users and System/Shop Owner

 F01  Clarity of purpose and navigation